-According to the Bureau of Labor Statistics (BLS), the average annual salary for a dentist is $180,830.
+According to the Bureau of Labor Statistics (BLS), the average annual salary for a dentist is $167,160.
 That’s not what you can expect from the get-go, however.
 Based on more than 200 reported salaries, Payscale lists the average salary for dentists with less than one year of experience at $126,280.

 This will make it more difficult at the beginning of your career to keep up with your student loan payments without a longer repayment term or an income-driven repayment plan.
 But over time, your salary will increase along with your experience.